Music

 KS4

-Students opting to take Music as an option in Key Stage 4 will sit Eduqas GCSE Music
+Students opting to take Music as an option in Key Stage 4 will sit Eduqas GCSE Music.
+The course contains three core components: Component 1 Performing, Component 2 Composition and Component 3 Appraising.
+All three units explore four areas of study:

 Areas of study include: